chen-keinan/kube-beacon/README.md

 The audit tests are the full implementation of [CIS Kubernetes Benchmark specification](https://www.cisecurity.org/benchmark/kubernetes/) <br>

+NEW !! audit result now can be published to an external system via user plugin (go plugin)
 #### Audit checks are performed  on master and worker nodes and the output audit report include :
 * root cause of the security issue
 * proposed remediation for security issue